 Thankfully, the comforter felt breathable, soothing, and we slept completely through the entire night without overheating.
 The website claims that Breeze makes 95% of people sleep cooler, and we conclude that we fall in line with the majority of people who try it.

-Caring For Your Buffy Comforter
+Caring For Your Buffy Blanket

 To protect your Breeze comforter from being damaged, the folks over at Buffy recommend you bring it to the dry cleaners instead of running it through your washer and dryer.
 This may be a downside to some people, especially considering white is the only color Breeze comes in right now.

-So for those of you who have a high risk of getting the comforter dirty (aka you have kids, animals, or a messy S.O.), we recommend you take a look at Buffy’s duvet cover.
+So for those of you who have a high risk of getting the blanket dirty (aka you have kids, animals, or a messy S.O.), we recommend you take a look at Buffy’s duvet cover.
 You can keep the comforter zipped safely inside, and throw the cover in the wash when it needs a good clean up.
 You’ll likely still have to take your Breeze to the dry cleaners here and there, but it’ll definitely save you several trips.